IBM/aspera-cli/README.erb.md

 As a workaround use another option, if available, to identify the entity, e.g. identify the node by name instead of id.

 # Release Notes

+* version 0.10.2

+ 	* updated `search_nodes` to be more generic, so it can search not only on access key, but also other queries.

 * version 0.10.1